libxengine/libxengine/README.en.md

 sudo ./XEngine_LINEnv.sh -i 3
 the script can be run by self

+#### MacOS
+you must installed homebrew on your system first
+open terminal,exection:./XEngine_LINEnv.sh
+the script can be run by self

 ## System Version
 load header file:
 #include <pch.h>                  //Precompiled, Windows may require